 - Beatty, I., Gerace, W., Leonard, W., & Dufresne, R. 2006.
 Designing effective questions for classroom response system teaching.
 American Journal of Physics, 74(1), 31-39.

 This paper gives concrete advice for generating clicker questions; I have found the advice to scale quite well for PI use.
 To effectively use an existing question, or to develop our own, we must appreciate the design logic of a question -- why the question is good, and what it seeks to uncover.
 Each question should have a threefold goal: a content goal (what subject material do we want students to learn?), a cognitive goal (how do we want our students to think?), and a metacognitive goal (what do we want students to learn about our subject in general?).
 Many tactics are given for designing clicker questions that accomplish these goals.

 - Lasry, N., Mazur, E. and Watkins, J. Peer instruction: From Harvard to the two-year college.
 American Journal of Physics, 76(11), 1066-1069.

 This paper helps to legitimize PI in a small liberal arts college.
 Comparing a PI class with a traditional class found that the PI class performed better on a final exam (though not statistically significantly better, as was found at Harvard).
-Students were divided into low-background and high-background groups, based on a pre-course FCI.
-While low-background PI outperform low-background traditional, and high-background PI outperform high-background traditional, the coolest finding is that low-background students in PI outperform high-background students in a traditional offering.
+Students were also divided into low-background and high-background groups, based on a pre-course FCI.
+Comparing post-FCI scores: low-background PI outperform low-background traditional, high-background PI outperform high-background traditional, and (the coolest finding) low-background students in PI outperform high-background students in a traditional offering.

 - Lasry, N. Clickers or Flashcards: Is There Really a Difference?
 2008.
 The Physics Teacher, 46(4), 242-244.